Approximate Post-Selective Inference for Regression with the Group LASSO: Related Work and Contributions

-We review some of the challenges that preclude the use of existing proposals and related extensions in the group-sparse setting.
-Conditional methods, truncating realizations to an observed selection event, rely upon an explicit analytic description of this event.
-This description admits a polyhedral form for many learning algorithms including the widely studied LASSO, which means that the selection event is expressed as linear inequalities in the data variables.
-The selection of promising groups however does not result in polyhedral selection events which we visualize through Figure \ref{fig:select-viz} in a simple example, when the sample size and the number of predictors are both equal to $2$.
+Consider the special case when each covariate forms an atomic group of size $1$, simply called an atom.
+In this case, the objective in \eqref{glasso:wor} agrees with the widely studied LASSO.
+Established in \cite{exact_lasso}, the selection of atoms is a polyhedral event, which means that the event is expressible as a union of linear inequalities in the response vector $y$.
+Existing methods for post-selective inference in \cite{exact_lasso, suzumura2017selective, liu2018more} readily adjust for bias from selection by reducing the polyhedral conditioning event to univariate truncations.
+However, when we transition from atoms to nontrivial groups, the selection of promising groups no longer results in polyhedral events.
+We visualize this fact through Figure \ref{fig:select-viz} in a simple example, when the sample size and the number of predictors are both equal to $2$.